Prommin Lertsuridej: Business career

 He began his business career in 1993 as Senior Manager of Business Development with IBC Cable TV (which later merged with UTV to become United Broadcasting Corporation).
-IBC was launched by Thaksin Shinawatra. he later became General Manager of IBC in Cambodia and Laos.
+IBC was launched by Thaksin Shinawatra.
+He later became General Manager of IBC in Cambodia and Laos.
 In 1995, he was promoted to become IBC's General Manager.
 From 1997 to 2000, he was appointed VP of Ground Services for Shin Satellite.
 From November 2000 to February 2001, he was Managing Director of C.S.
 Communication, another Shin Corporation company.

+Political career

 Political appointments

 After Thaksin Shinawatra's Thai Rak Thai party won a landslide election victory in the 2001 elections, Prommin was appointed Secretary General to the Prime Minister.
 Prommin was Thaksin's primary liaison in managing groups demanding justice and compensation from the government.
 The role allowed him to utilize the strong understanding of protester psychology he developed during his student days.

 From October 2002 to February 2003, he was appointed Deputy Prime Minister in charge of economic affairs, replacing Somkid Jatusripitak.
 This gave him responsibility for all key economic portfolios, including the Finance Ministry, the Commerce Ministry, the Industry Ministry, the Energy Ministry, the National Energy Policy Committee, the Board of Investment, and the privatisation of state enterprises.
 Key tasks included managing the 650 billion baht debts of the Financial Institutions Development Fund, price controls for agricultural products, and hallmark Thai Rak Thai grass-roots programs like farmer debt suspension, One Tambon One Product (OTOP), the Village Fund, and the People's Bank.

 From February 2003 to March 2005, he was Minister of Energy, primarily responsible for controversial issues like privatization of EGAT and price controls.

+In 2020, he came back to politics by rejoining Pheu Thai party and was a key man for the party in the 2023 Thai general election.
+He was later appointed to be a Secretary General to Prime Minister Srettha Thavisin, the same position he served during Thaksin's administration.